Cemetery Trustees meet on the second Tuesday of each month (April to November) at 4 p.m. in the Town Hall Conference Room

 Trees and Shrubs: This fund was established by Elizabeth and Nellie Young to beautify the Village Cemetery.
 It can be used for the purchase of trees and shrubs, perennials, etc little or nothing of the account had been used over the years, and as a result it has grown to considerable size.
 Presently, approximately $500 is withdrawn each year to trim the hedges and shrubs.

 General Maintenance: Frank Leonard left money for the general care and maintenance of the Village Cemetery.
 The interest of this fund has been used primarily to paint the wrought iron fence.

-Tibbett’s Family Trust: These funds are to be used to create and maintain the Tibbett’s Memorial Park, and such other programs that will add to the beauty of the cemetery.
+Tibbett’s Family Trust: These funds are to be used to create and maintain Tibbett’s Memorial Park, and other programs that will add to the beauty of the cemetery.
 The expenditure of these funds is to be determined annually by the Trustees of the Trust Funds in conjunction with the Cemetery Trustees.

 New Cemetery Trusts: The purchase price of a new lot includes both the costs of the lot and the perpetual care.
 It is paid to the Treasurer of the Cemetery Trustees, who then turns it over to the Trustees of the Trust Funds.

-SHEILA PARKHURST, Columbia and Colebrook Town Cemetery Sexton.
+SHEILA PARKHURST, Colebrook Town Cemetery Sexton.

 Cell phone—603-359-1724.
 Call or text for any assistance with Family genealogy, grave location, Lot sales, etc.